sitinortaqwa/taqwawaterthemepark/README.md

 3- To ease ticket buying process.

-1.4 FEATURES AND FUCTIONALITIES
+1.4 FEATURES AND FUNCTIONALITIES

-1- Delete Data - Delete data that being cancel by user from the system
+1- Delete Data - User will be able to remove the ticket, booking a room and cafe menu

-2- Add Data - Add data to the system
+2- Add Data - User can sign up- adding a profile, buy the entrance ticket, booking a room & buy voucher for cafe

-3- Update Data - Update any customer information from the system
+3- Update Data - After buy the ticket, user can add more quantity.
+User also can update their details

 4- View Data - Can view customer information from the system